 How long is the Chee Dale Stepping Stones walk?

-The second option is a circular route that is roughly 3.19 miles (or 5 kilometers) long.
-This trail goes along the Mosal trail before diverting to follow the river, where you’ll encounter the stepping stones.
-The trail then re-joins the Mosal trail back to the starting point.
+2. Circular Route: This trail is roughly 3.19 miles (5 kilometres) long.
+It goes along the Monsal Trail before diverting to follow the river, where you’ll encounter the stepping stones, then re-joins the Monsal Trail back to the starting point.
+A more adventurous route!

 Where do you park for the Cheedale Stepping Stones?

-There are two main paid car parks that are suitable for parking when visiting the Chee Dale Stepping Stones – Millers Dale Car Park and Wyedale Car Park, both located near the Mosal trail.
+There are two main paid car parks suitable for visiting the Chee Dale Stepping Stones:

-Millers Dale is the primary car park most people use to access the Mosal trail and head to Chee Dale.
-If this car park is full, Wyedale Car Park, situated at the other end of the Mosal trail, is a good alternative.
+Millers Dale Car Park: This is the primary car park most people use to access the Monsal Trail and head to Chee Dale.

 Additionally, there are free laybys and grassy areas where cars are often parked, such as ///prune.dilute.spectacle and ///marzipan.snitch.helper.